-Category II modifiers are used to report special circumstances for reporting MIPS coding including why a quality measure was not completed.
+Category II modifiers are used to report special circumstances such as Merit-based Incentive Payment System (MIPS) coding including why a quality measure was not completed.

 Category III

 Category III codes are temporary codes identifying emerging technology and should be reported when available.
 These codes are alphanumeric with and ending value of "T" for temporary.